skillaroo/build-your-web-dev-portfolio/README.md

 ```

 2. Update your image on `src/assets/dp.png`
-3. To update metadata, color themes etc. about your website you can edit `src/layouts/Layout.astro`
+3. To update metadata, go to `src/layouts/ui/Meta.astro`
+4. To update color themes, go to `src/styles/global.css`

 ## Running the project